51Degrees/specifications/device-detection-specification/part3/required-examples.md

 Reference implementation examples illustrate use of Resource Keys to access the cloud service.
 A predefined link [such as](https://configure.51degrees.com/jqz435Nc) can be created to create a Resource Key to provide access to the Properties used in the examples.
-For simplicity, it may be convenient for such a link to provide access to all free Properties.
+For simplicity, it might be convenient for such a link to provide access to all free Properties.

-Since the Resource Key is shared between several examples, it may be convenient for it to be set as an environment variable, rather than passing as a command argument, especially given the need for examples to be executed in a test environment.
+Since the Resource Key is shared between several examples, it might be convenient for it to be set as an environment variable, rather than passing as a command argument, especially given the need for examples to be executed in a test environment.